gravitational/teleport/build.assets/macos/tshdev/README.md

 ## One-time setup

 This section explains how the tshdev skeleton was built.
+You don't have to go through the steps here unless you are trying to recreate parts of the skeleton (or trying to create a new skeleton).

 1. Create a provisioning profile on https://developer.apple.com/account/resources/profiles/list